-- (a) A furlough is a temporary release of an in-custody youth into the supervision of their parent, guardian, family friend, or supportive adult for a specified period of time at the direction of the Deputy Chief, court order, and under specific conditions, after which time they are to return to the custody of the facility. - (b) Furloughs are generally an earned privilege (implies this is not a right) used to reinforce positive behavioral adjustment and programming in the pod.
-At the same time, they can also help to facilitate a youth's reintegration with their family and community.
+- (a) A furlough is a temporary release of an in-custody youth into the supervision of their parent, guardian, family friend, or supportive adult for a specified period of time at the direction of the Deputy Chief, court order, and under specific conditions, after which time they are to return to the custody of the facility. - (b) Furloughs are generally an earned privilege used to reinforce positive behavioral adjustment and programming in the pod.
+Furloughs also help to facilitate a youth's reintegration with their family and community.
 Furloughs provide the youth with an opportunity to practice newly acquired skills outside the facility environment for short periods of time. - (c) In most cases, furloughs may only be earned by post-disposition youth who have been committed to the facility by the court for a commitment. - (d) In general, the furlough is earned based on the youth's positive behavior, attitude, program performance and length of time in the program. - (e) When a youth has earned furlough status (per program rules), the youth will initiate the furlough process by filling out an "Application for Furlough."
 The housing unit will have the information eligibility and regulations specific to the program.